Timiemmy/Timiemmy/README.md

 Hi there I'm Faith, a Junior Web Developer.
 Seeking an internship. 👋🏻

-What led me into coding. <strong>CURIOSITY and PASSION</strong> to know more.
+What led me into coding. <strong>CURIOSITY, PASSION and Desire to solve problems through Tech</strong> to know more.

 I've always love to know how things work.
 I love tech.
 And after a long journey in the digital world, moving from digital marketing.
 I started my journey as a software devloper 11 months ago and since then, it has been a journey filled with many trials, and i enjoy it because that's what define my growth.